NoahRR/Command-Line-Help-API/README.md

-# Command Line Help Tool REST API
+# Command Line Help Tool - JSON REST API

 This API is built to ease beginners' transition to the unix terminal.
 This is not a "typical" use case for an API, but it functions just like one.